Breakfast in London, dinner in Barcelona

 -

-This gets asked a lot.
-I spend half my time reassuring people that a 10 minute connection into a frequent local train is fine, or that an 8-minute cross-platform interchange in Germany on a through ticket is fine, the other half of my time telling people to allow a whole hour not just a few minutes between an 700-mile sleeper train and an onward 500-mile daytime train on their epic trip right across Europe, especially where each train has its own train-specific ticket so missing the onward train may mean buying a new ticket.
+I spend half my time reassuring people that a 10 minute connection into a frequent local train is fine, the other half of my time telling people to allow an hour or two not just a few minutes between a 700-mile sleeper train and an onward 500-mile daytime train on their epic trip across Europe, especially where each train has its own ticket so missing the onward train potentially means having to buy a new ticket.

 -

-So I've attempted the impossible, combining sometimes seemingly-contradictory advice into one coherent section for newbie travellers covering all eventualities.
+So I've attempted the impossible, combining seemingly-contradictory advice into one coherent section for newbie travellers covering all eventualities.
 Just remember I said attempted!
-Here it is, Train Connections 101...
+Here it is, Train Connections 101.

 It takes just minutes to change trains